 Located in Northern Italy, this city makes for the perfect city break.
-And 3 days in Venice, is the perfect amount.
-Leaving you enough time to see all the key sights, while still leaving you wanting to come back for more.
+And three days in Venice is the perfect amount.
+Leaving you enough time to see all the key sights while still leaving you wanting to return for more.

 How to make the most of 3 days in Venice

-I am firm believer in free walking tours, having taken them in cities all over the world.
-The model of them means you get an excellent tour and it is the perfect way to get to know a place when you arrive.
-The Venice through the Centuries tour meets at 11am every day.
-Not only does it cover really interesting historical facts about Venice, it takes you to see some of the less well know sights and I had so many great local food recommendations from going on this walking tour.
+I am a firm believer in free walking tours, having taken them in cities all over the world.
+The model of them means you get an excellent tour, and it is the perfect way to get to know a place when you arrive.
+The Venice through the Centuries tour meets at 11 am every day.
+Not only does it cover really interesting historical facts about Venice, but it also takes you to see some of the less well known sights, and I had so many great local food recommendations from going on this walking tour.

 St Mark’s Square

 While you might, depending on the time of year, make this your very first early stop to try and avoid the crowds.
 I am still going to put this stop on Day 1!
-It is the most classic Venice site, and definitely somewhere to pop by on the first day.
-It is the iconic Venice sight, and will really make you feel you are in the heart of the city.
-Before getting to know some of the more off the beaten track sights.
+It is the most classic Venice site and definitely somewhere to pop by on the first day.
+It is the iconic Venice sight and will really make you feel you are in the city’s heart, before getting to know some of the more off-the-beaten-track sights.

 St Mark’s Campanile

-While in St Mark’s square, join the queue to go up the large tower in front you of!
+While in St Mark’s Square, join the queue to go up the large tower in front of you!
 The line might be long, but the views over the city and out into the lagoon are pretty spectacular!
-Plus the bells are absolutely enormous.
+Plus, the bells are absolutely enormous.